mmiele/TechnicalNotes/Network/P4/p4-language.md

 The **Programming Protocol-independent Packet Processors** (P4, in other word PPPP that is P4) is a domain-specific language for network devices, specifying how data plane devices (switches, NICs, routers, filters, etc.) process packets.
 For more information, see [P4 Open-Source Programming Language](https://p4.org/).

+P4 is a domain-specific language that is designed to be implementable on a large variety of targets including programmable **network interface cards** (NIC), **FPGAs**, **software switches**, and **hardware ASICs**.
+As such, the language is restricted to constructs that can be efficiently implemented on all of these platforms.

+The following ae some of the main core abstractions provided by the P4 lanaguage:

+- **Header types** describe the format (the set of fields and their sizes) of each header within a packet.
+- **Parsers** describe the permitted sequences of headers within received packets, how to identify those header sequences, and the headers and fields to extract from packets.
+- **Tables** associate user-defined keys with actions.
+P4 tables **generalize traditional switch tables**.
+They can be used to implement **routing tables**, **flow lookup tables**, **access-control lists**, and other user-defined table types, including complex multi-variable decisions.
+- **Actions** are code fragments that describe how packet header fields and metadata are manipulated.
+Actions can include data, which is supplied by the control-plane at runtime.
+- **Match-action units** perform the following sequence of operations:
+    - Construct lookup keys from packet fields or computed metadata.
+    - Perform table lookup using the constructed key, choosing an action (including the associated data) to execute.
+    - Finally, execute the selected action.
+- **Control flow** expresses an **imperative program that describes packet-processing on a target**, including the data-dependent sequence of match-action unit invocations. **Deparsing** (packet reassembly) can also be performed using a control flow.
+- **Extern objects** are **architecture-specific constructs** that can be manipulated by P4 programs through well-defined APIs, but **whose internal behavior is hard-wired** (e.g., checksum units) and **hence not programmable using P4**.
+- **User-defined metadata** are user-defined data structures associated with each packet.
+- **Intrinsic metadata** is metadata **provided by the architecture associated with each packet** (e.g., the input port where a packet has been received).

 ## Getting started with P4